-Public Record Office Victoria (PROV)’s objectives outlined in the Act are to:
+Public Record Office Victoria (PROV) was established under the Public Records Act 1973.
+PROV's objectives outlined in the Act are to:

 Regulations made and administered

 Regulations are made under section 23 of the Public Records Act 1973 and are known as the Public Records Regulations 2013.
-The regulations prescribe fees for making and supplying copies of public records and set out conditions for the inspection of public records and use of facilities provided by Public Record Office Victoria.
-Read the regulations here.
+The regulations prescribe fees for making and supplying copies of public records and set out conditions for the inspection of public records and use of facilities provided by PROV.

 The Public Records Advisory Council

-The Act also established the Public Records Advisory Council to advise the Minister on administration of the Act and to promote co-operation between Public Record Office Victoria and other government agencies.
-Public Record Office Victoria is advised by a Council known as the Public Records Advisory Council or PRAC.
+The Act also established the Public Records Advisory Council (PRAC) to provide advice to PROV.
+PRAC also advises the Minister on administration of the Act and promotes cooperation between PROV and other government agencies.

-Council members are appointed by Special Minister of State, the Hon.
-Gavin Jennings MLC.
+Council members are appointed by PROV's responsible Minister, currently the Minister for Government Services, Danny Pearson MP.
 Council members bring a wealth of knowledge and experience to PROV.

 Historical Research (Academic)

 Prof. Keir Reeves is the Council representative for historical research (academic history).
 He brings extensive experience in academic history to the Council.
 Prof. Reeves currently holds a chair in regional engagement at Federation University Australia.
 He is particularly interested in how regional development can drive sustainable communities.
 His current research concentrates on Australia, Asia and the Pacific in the areas of regional development, regional policy, and cultural heritage.
 Keir is the current historian member of the Heritage Council of Victoria.
 He is interested in postgraduate supervision, currently supervises in the areas of regional development, cultural industries, tourism development in Asia and goldfields history heritage and also supervises PhD projects affiliated with current Australian Research Council projects.